IreneZoi/PlotsConfigurations/README.md

     cd LatinoAnalysis/Tools/python/
     cp userConfig_TEMPLATE.py userConfig.py
+change the path for were to save the log files but eos didn't work for me

     cd -

 Prepare your configuration, you can use the following configuration as a template (this is based on 2018 data and MC):